- Chapter 1 – Parapa Palace

 Until you use Thunder, Thunderbird is invincible and red.
 Use Thunder to turn him blue and expose his face.
 Enable Shield and Jump and start to jump at his face.
 Even with the strongest sword possible, he can still take several hits.
 Thunderbird only drops balls behind him, so to take less damage you can stay in front of him and walk across the screen.
 Attack him and repeat the process.

 As the battle goes on, he’ll move around faster and spit fire more rapidly.
 Upward and Downward Thrusts do not work; you have to slash his face directly.
 When you manage to kill him, grab the Key and head into the final room.

-Link will walk into the last room to see the Triforce Holder with the Triforce of Courage.
+Link will walk into the last room to see the Triforce Keeper with the Triforce of Courage.
 However, he isn’t just going to hand it over.
 Link will have to do one last challenge before he is proven worthy to take it.

 The final battle for Hyrule has come.
 There really isn’t much strategy to this fight unless you decide to take the easy way out.
 Since there is an easy way, this boss can either be the hardest, or the easiest boss in the whole entire game.

 If you want to cheat, simply stand in one of the corners and keep on slashing over and over.
 Dark Link will get hurt every time he attempts to hurt you.
 When he is defeated, the room will return to normal and the Triforce Keeper will give you the Triforce of Courage!

 The room will return to normal and Link will automatically moonwalk to the middle of the room.
 The Triforce Keeper will appear in front of Link and give him the Triforce of Courage.
 Link takes it and returns to North Palace…